W. D. M. Bell: Big game hunter

 In addition to elephants, Bell had to supply his African porters and their families with meat and also hides - for their own use and also to trade for other supplies from the local peoples.
 He shot over 800 cape buffalo with his small calibre rifles, as well as countless other plains game, including rhinoceroses and lions.

 Bell preserved a good working relationship with the native African peoples where he hunted, trading cattle for information as to where he could find good numbers of bull elephants.
 He believed that this co-operation with the local tribes was the main reason for his great success as an elephant hunter.
 He hunted in the warlike Karamojo area for five years without the killing of a single African in self-defence becoming necessary.

 One of Bell's closest African companions while hunting the Karamojo region was a Karamojoan named Payale, a member of a local tribe.
 They hunted together over several safaris in the region, and Bell accorded him great respect.

 Another of Bell's hunting companions was New Zealander Harry Rayne, who accompanied him on a safari to Sudan and the Karamojo in 1907, and who later became District Commissioner in British Somaliland.
 Bell was also a lifelong friend of the American hunter Gerrit Forbes, a cousin of Franklin Roosevelt who accompanied him on three safaris for elephants between 1907 and 1913.
 He was also a personal friend of American gunwriter Townsend Whelen.

-Bell was one of the "gentlemen adventurers" that poached the lawless Lado Enclave after Belgium withdrew from the region following the death of Leopold the Second in 1909, and prior to the territory becoming part of Sudan.
-Bell himself was already hunting the Lado with a license from the Belgians when Leopold died.
+Bell was one of the so-called "gentlemen adventurers" that "poached" the lawless Lado Enclave after Belgium withdrew from the region following the death of Leopold the Second in 1909, and prior to the territory becoming part of Sudan.
+Bell himself was already hunting in the Lado with a legal license from the Belgians when Leopold died, and was not poaching.

-In the karamojo Bell carried a Mauser C96, equipped with a shoulder stock and chambered in 9mm Mauser Export calibre, which although never used against human targets, he "kept them dodging for 400 or 500 yards" according to Bell.
+In the Karamojo Bell carried a Mauser C96, equipped with a shoulder stock and chambered in 9mm Mauser Export calibre, which although never used against human targets, he "kept them dodging for 400 or 500 yards" according to Bell.